We plant the tropical dry forest back

 Ecological corridors: streams are the veins of the forest

-Each stream on the property is preserved as an ecological corridor, with a protected strip of 30 meters on each side.
-That strip —the riparian buffer— is kept free of productive activity and enriched with native species, guaranteeing water, shade and connectivity so wildlife can move between the core and the edges.
+Every stream on the property is preserved as an ecological corridor, with a protected strip of 30 meters on each side.
+That strip — the riparian buffer — is kept free of productive activity and enriched with native species, ensuring water, shade, and connectivity so wildlife can move between the core and the edges.

-Our species palette is designed to offer two things: home (shelter and nest) and food (fruits, seeds and flowers) year-round.
-We work with a catalog of more than 100 TDF species prioritized by their value to wildlife and regional availability —ceiba bonga, jabillo, camajón, orejero, palma de vino, caracolí, jobo, guásimo, matarratón, macondo, mahogany, oak, among others.
+We design our species palette to offer two things: shelter (refuge and nesting) and food (fruit, seeds, and flowers) year-round.
+We work with a catalog of more than 100 tropical dry forest species prioritized by their value to wildlife and their regional availability — ceiba bonga, jabillo, camajón, orejero, palma de vino, caracolí, jobo, guásimo, matarratón, macondo, caoba, roble, among others.

-Full detail in our field log, where we explain what each agreement plants and why each species contributes to the wildlife the territory hosts.
+The full breakdown is on our blog, where we explain what each agreement plants and why each species benefits the wildlife that uses the land.

 Every visit leaves a tree, every experience leaves forest

-Every tourist who visits plants a tree.
-The person chooses their species, plants it accompanied, and is recorded in our planting log.
-It is our way of turning every visit into a concrete contribution to the forest.
+Every visitor who comes to the property plants a tree.
+You choose your species, plant it with guidance, and it goes into our Journal of plantings.
+It's our way of turning every visit to the sanctuary into a concrete contribution to the forest.

 Schools and universities

-We design educational days with Caribbean schools and universities: students learn about the tropical dry forest, tour the nursery, identify species and join a real planting day, not demonstrative.
+We design educational days with schools and universities from the Caribbean: students explore the tropical dry forest, walk through the Nursery, identify species, and take part in a real tree-planting session — not a demonstration.

 Companies

-We host corporate volunteering and immersive conservation experiences: entire teams spend days with us planting, maintaining the planted material and learning what real restoration looks like in the field and over time.
+We host corporate volunteer experiences and immersive conservation days: entire teams spend time with us planting trees, maintaining planted material, and learning what real, on-the-ground, long-term restoration looks like.

-The Fundación Loros Nursery is registered with the Colombian Agricultural Institute as a producer and seller of plant propagation material, through ICA Resolution No. 00001884 of March 3, 2023, with indefinite validity.
-This means that every tree we plant —in compensations, volunteer events or tourist experiences— comes from a traceable, technically supervised, authorized nursery.
+The Vivero Fundación Loros is registered with the Instituto Colombiano Agropecuario as a producer and distributor of plant propagation material, under Resolución ICA N° 00001884 of March 3, 2023, with indefinite validity.
+This means every tree we plant — in offset projects, volunteer experiences, or tourist experiences — comes from a traceable, technically supervised nursery authorized to produce.

-The nursery is authorized for 83 timber species, 14 fruit trees and 88 ornamentals, all relevant to TDF restoration and Caribbean landscape regeneration.
+The nursery is authorized for 83 timber species, 14 fruit species, and 88 ornamental species, all relevant to tropical dry forest restoration and Caribbean landscape regeneration.

-At least 35% of trees are native fruit species
+At least 35% of the trees are native fruit species

-In every compensation we execute on the property we make sure that at least 35% of trees planted are native fruit species of the tropical dry forest.
-It is our way of ensuring that compensation does not stop at timber but returns real food for wildlife and Caribbean communities.
+In every offset project we carry out on the property, we make sure that at least 35% of the trees planted are native fruit species of the tropical dry forest.
+This is how we ensure the offset doesn't stop at timber, but returns real food for wildlife and for Caribbean communities.

-In the most recent agreement, this 35% floor was incorporated as a formal clause, not just a good practice.
-The list includes jobo, ciruela, guayaba agria, mamón, mamey, zapote, caimo, achiote, anón, guanábana, guáimaro and palms like corozo, along with fruit trees adapted to the TDF such as mango and tamarind.
+In the most recent agreement, this 35% floor was incorporated as a formal clause, not just as good practice.
+The list includes jobo, ciruela, guayaba agria, mamón, mamey, zapote, caimo, achiote, anón, guanábana, guáimaro, and palms such as corozo, along with fruit species adapted to the tropical dry forest like mango and tamarind — which, while not native, adapt perfectly and are a highly valuable food source.

 Track record